Skip to main content

 View the a9s Messaging Service

-After the tile is installed, you can see the a9s-messaging and its service plans appear in your PCF marketplace.
+After the service is installed, you can see the a9s-messaging and its service plans appear in your CF marketplace.
 Run cf marketplace to see the service listing:

 $ cf marketplace